williamouyang/okta.github.io/_source/_use_cases/api_security/index.md

 ---
 layout: docs_page
+weight: 1
 title: API Access Management
+excerpt: Secure your APIs with Okta's implementation of the OAuth 2.0 standard.
 ---

-# API Access Management

 Use API Access Management, Okta's implementation of the OAuth 2.0 standard, to secure your APIs.
-API Access Management is integrated with Okta's implementation of OpenID Connect for authentication, though the latter feature is available separately.
+API Access Management is integrated with Okta's implementation of OpenID Connect for authentication;
+OpenID Connect is also available separately.
 Similarly, Okta provides a client management API for onboarding, monitoring, and deprovisioning client apps.

 ## OAuth 2.0 and OpenID Connect